EAST POULTNEY CEMETERY

-This new cemetery is located beside the Ames Cemetery and enclosed in chain link fence.
+This new cemetery is located beside the Ames Cemetery and enclosed in a chain link fence.

 This cemetery is located on the east side of Rt.
-30 4 miles north of the stop light in Poultney.
-It is in a clump of tress, about 50 feet east of the road, and is barely visible from the road.
+30 four miles north of the stop light in Poultney.
+It is in a clump of trees, about 50 feet east of and barely visible from Route 30.
 There is no parking area along the road.

 HOSFORD’S CROSSING CEMETERY